syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Grid-Dependencies.md

 ej.editor.min.js</td></tr>
 </table>

-N>_ ej.unobtrusive.min.js should be referred when the [`UnobtrusiveJavaScriptEnabled`](/js/unobtrusive-support "UnobtrusiveJavaScriptEnabled")  is set as true in web.config file.
+N>_ ej.unobtrusive.min.js should be referred when the [`UnobtrusiveJavaScriptEnabled`](/js/unobtrusive-support "UnobtrusiveJavaScriptEnabled")  is set to true in web.config file.